 Lead Time vs Cycle Time

-If you want to succeed with Kanban, you better find Kanban software that lets you collect and analyze these two metrics.
-They are probably the most important ones in Lean and Kanban in particular.
+When selecting Kanban software for your team, make sure your tool of choice lets you collect and analyze Lead and Cycle Time.
+These are two of the most important Lean and Kanban metrics.
 At first, people tend to confuse cycle time and lead time and therefore fail to measure them properly.

 Lead time starts when a work item is requested (not started) and ends at the moment it is delivered to the market.